vanioinformatika/easydao/README.md

 ## replacementTypeFilename

-Map file name for databse types that should not be mapped by the default type map.
+Map file name for database types that should not be mapped by the default type map.
 Resource bundle file in src/main/resources without file extension, e.g: replacement-type

 If you want to use a custom type instead of the built in one for one or a set of database types, put it into the file as <type name regex pattern> = <fully qualified classname of the type>, <fully qualified classname of the type converter>, e.g: